- Learn the most basic Command Prompt commands (CMD) that also work in the more advanced PowerShell.

 - TAB key: autocompletes the current word at the cursor in the file/folder path with a matching file or folder name (less typing).

 - UP key: shows the previously issued command, ready to execute again.
 Press UP consecutive times to navigate through all previous commands (less typing).
-Press DOWN to navigate the next command in the list.
+Press the DOWN arrow key to navigate to the next command in the list.